What is the apprenticeship levy?

 What happens to any unused allowance?

-It will be carried on over to the next month.
+It is carried on over to the next month.
 If you have multiple PAYE schemes and do not use the full £15,000 allowance, you will be able to offset the unused amount against another one of your schemes once the tax year has ended.

 How do I estimate my levy contribution?

-It will be paid to HMRC through the PAYE process alongside tax and NICs.
-You will have to declare if you think you will be paying the levy and include it in usual PAYE payment to HMRC by 19th (or 22nd if you report electronically) of the following month.
-First submission to declare will be in May.
+It is paid to HMRC through the PAYE process alongside tax and NICs.
+You have to declare if you think you will be paying the levy and include it in usual PAYE payment to HMRC by 19th (or 22nd if you report electronically) of the following month.
+The very first submission to declare was in May 2017.
 These payments will be allowable for Corporation Tax.